plsrd/team-snap-demo/README.md

 _This step is optional if you already have a Sanity project set up._

-- Go to the [Sanity Studio](https://www.sanity.io/manage) and create a new project.
+- Go to the [Sanity Manage Dashboard](https://www.sanity.io/manage) and create a new project.
 - Follow the prompts to set up your project and dataset.
 - Once created, copy your project ID and dataset name.
 Dataset name can be found in the Datasets tab.